-- 50 g dairy-free margarine
+- 50 g dairy-free block margarine

 - 125 g vegan cheese (I used 50g vegan 'parmesan' and 75g vegan 'cheddar', but use whatever you have handy)

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 2 tsp mustard powder
+- 2 teaspoon mustard powder

-- 1 tbsp chives, finely chopped
+- 1 tablespoon chives, finely chopped

-- 60 ml dairy-free milk
+- 60 ml dairy-free milk unsweetened

-Preheat the oven to 200°C (fan) / 400°F / Gas Mark 6.
+- Preheat the oven to 200°C (fan) / 400°F / Gas Mark 6.
 Grease a baking tray with dairy-free margarine.

-Tip the flour into a large bowl.
-Cut the margarine into small squares or chunks, then rub it in to the flour with your fingers until the mixture resembles breadcrumbs.
+- Tip the flour into a large bowl.
+Cut the margarine into small squares or chunks and add to the bowl.

-Grate the cheese into the bowl and add the salt, mustard powder and chives, then toss through the flour mixture to combine evenly.
+- Grate the cheese into the bowl and add the salt, mustard powder and chives, then toss through the flour mixture to combine evenly.

-Add the milk and mix, then add cold water little by little (just a tablespoon at a time) until the mixture comes together into a dough.
+- Add the milk and mix, then add cold water little by little (just a tablespoon at a time) until the mixture comes together into a dough.
 Try to work it as little as possible, just bring it together then leave it alone!

-Tip the dough out onto a floured surface, then gently roll it with a rolling pin until it is about 1.5cm thick, (about the thickness of your finger, if you don't have a ruler handy).
+- Tip the dough out onto a floured surface, then gently roll it with a rolling pin until it is about 1.5cm thick, (about the thickness of your finger, if you don't have a ruler handy).

-Use a pastry cutter to cut out as many scones as you can from the dough and place them on the greased baking tray.
+- Use a pastry cutter to cut out as many scones as you can from the dough and place them on the greased baking tray.
 Then re-roll the offcuts and keep going until all the dough has been used up.